ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Results

-No radio bursts of any type were detected from any system hosting exoplanet or brown dwarf companions.
-We reiterate that this survey was sensitive only to $\gtrsim$10\% circularly polarized bursts of radio emission of several minutes duration, and this survey was entirely insensitive to quiescent and/or non-polarized emission from the systems observed.
-Due to the angular resolution of the beam, this result means that for each targeted system, no radio emission was directly detected from exoplanets within the system, nor was host star radio emission induced by tidal or magnetic effects from the closest exoplanets detected.

-However, we can place upper limits on circularly polarized radio emission from the systems studied by computing the standard deviation of the frequency-integrated time series of the cleanest Mock spectrometer, centered at 4466 MHz.
-For complete results of the frequency-dependent sensitivity of observations on a system-by-system basis, see \citet{rouphd}.
-Table 3 lists the 3$\sigma$ upper limits on the detection of radio emission from the exoplanet systems observed.
-A comparison of these detection limits to several types of flares is depicted in Figure 1, and Figure 2 displays the detection limits from this survey compared to other surveys of UCDs.
-We note that these upper limits provide tighter constraints on target radio emission than in the sister surveys of UCD radio activity conducted with the same instrumental set up and analysis software, due to the quieter radio environment around AO in 2010-2011 \citep{rouphd,rou13,rou16b}.
+No radio bursts of any type were detected from any exoplanet-hosting system in our survey.
+We emphasize that this survey was sensitive only to $\gtrsim$10\% circularly polarized bursts of ECM or gyrosynchrotron radio emission of several minutes duration and was entirely insensitive to quiescent (unpolarized and/or slowly varying) emission.
+However, we can compute 3$\sigma$ detection limits on the radio emission from target stars using the standard deviation ($\sigma$) of the frequency-integrated time series of the cleanest Mock spectrometer, centered at 4.466 GHz (Table 3).
+Comprehensive, frequency-dependent sensitivity limits on a system-by-system basis are available in \citet{rouphd}.
+A comparison of these detection limits to several types of stellar flares is depicted in Figure 2.